LanguageMachines/ticcltools/README.md

 ![PICCL Architecture](https://raw.githubusercontent.com/LanguageMachines/PICCL/master/architecture.png)

 Preparation for a specific language and its alphabet:

+(Note: A fairly wide range of language specific alphabet and character confusion files are available online, precluding the need for performing this preparatory step yourself.)

 - TICCL-lexstat
   - Creates a character frequency ranked 'alphabet' file of the unicode characters that are present in a lexicon for